 All Pangkarra products are not certified organic, however, our belief is to farm sustainably.
 We, the Maitland family, follow a strict no-till farming philosophy, whereby we reduce our impact on soil disturbance, thus stimulating soil biology and micro-organisms in the soil.
 No-till farming methods also reduce soil erosion and run-off, and helps soil moisture retention.

-We use crop rotations, so that there is a build-up of pathogens in the soil.
+We use crop rotations to reduce reliance on one set of nutrients, pest and weed pressure, and the probability of developing resistant pest and weeds.
 We also use organic fertilisers, such as chicken litter to treat the soils in the winter.